-Some users reported certain problems with specific keyboard keys after the system upgrade.
-In most of the reported cases, the Shift key won’t work.
-Since this key is essential for everyday typing, we prepared some workarounds for you.
+Some reported certain problems with specific keyboard keys after the system upgrade, and according to them, the Shift key won’t work.
+Since this is essential for everyday typing, we prepared some solutions for you.

 - Keyboard Shift key not working properly – According to users, sometimes the Shift key won’t work properly on your keyboard.
 This can sometimes be caused by malware, so be sure to perform a full system scan.